idrissiziad/projectFMPA-stable/README.md

-# [Project Name]: A Medical School Multiple-Choice Question Bank
+# projectFMPA: A Medical School Multiple-Choice Question Bank

 ## Description

-This project is a community-driven initiative from [Your Medical School/Institution Name] to create a high-quality, open-source question bank of multiple-choice questions (MCQs) for medical students.
+This project is a community-driven initiative from a student to create a high-quality, open-source question bank of multiple-choice questions (MCQs) for medical students.
 Our goal is to provide a free and accessible resource to supplement medical education and aid in exam preparation.
 The questions cover a wide range of medical subjects and are designed to test foundational knowledge and clinical reasoning.
 [3]

 This resource is intended for:
 *   Medical students preparing for examinations.